-To achieve the goal of consensus-based industry standards for SSDs, JEDEC’s JC-64.8 Subcommittee for Solid State Drives has taken the lead to provide meaningful, real-life, endurance and reliability metrics to better enable customers to select the right SSD for their expected applications and workloads.
-In September 2010 JEDEC announced the publication of two widely anticipated standards for solid state drives: JESD218 Solid-State Drive (SSD) Requirements and Endurance Test Method and JESD219 Solid-State Drive Endurance Workloads.
+JESD218 and JESD219 offer meaningful, real-life, endurance and reliability metrics to better enable customers to select the right SSD for their expected applications and workloads.
+In September 2010 JEDEC announced the publication of these two widely anticipated standards for solid state drives: JESD218 Solid-State Drive (SSD) Requirements and Endurance Test Method and JESD219 Solid-State Drive Endurance Workloads.

 An update to JESD218 was published in June 2016, and is available for download